Cycling like a pro… for a day: How amateurs measure themselves up to pros on one of the world’s toughest stages

 It is not just the climbs that riders fear, though, with a record-breaking heatwave also gripping large parts of Europe over the course of the summer.

-Participants have been told that they could face highs of up to 35 degrees Celsius (95 degrees Fahrenheit) on the day of the race.
+Participants had been told that they could face highs of up to 35 degrees Celsius (95 degrees Fahrenheit) on the day of the race.

 The month of June was the region’s hottest on record, with the mountainous jewel of the Alps, Mont Blanc, seeing temperatures at its snow-covered peak rise above zero for the first time in recorded history.